 Bactrim and doctor

 If you are going to take Bactrim you have to tell your doctor if you are allergic to sulfamethoxazole or trimethoprimor.
-Be sure to tell him if you suffer from other type of allergies, since Bactrim antibiotic can cause an allergic reaction or other side effects.
+Be sure to tell him if you suffer from another type of allergy since Bactrim antibiotic can cause an allergic reaction or other side effects.

 - Kidney disease.